Back to Tennessee

 Plain English: The amendment changes how certain hospitals are classified and affects their relationship with local governments.

-• It exempts hospitals established solely for county government benefit and valued over $500 million from being considered public benefit hospital entities under specific conditions.
+• Hospitals established solely for county benefit and valued over $500 million will not be considered public benefit hospital entities under specific conditions.

 Amendment 1-0 to SB2194